roohy/iLASH/README.md

 - **output:** Output address.
 IBD tracts will be written to this file with the following format:

 `FAMILY_ID1 SAMPLE_ID1 FAMILY_ID2 SAMPLE_ID2 CHROMOSOME_NUMBER START_BASEPAIR END_BASEPAIR START_SNPID END_SNPID LENGTH(in cM) ESTIMATED_SIMILARITY`

+If you are using SHAPEIT or EAGLE or any other phasing software that generate 'hap' file format, we have made available a simple script that we use to convert them to PLINK PED files [here][ilash_analyzer].

 ### Segments and Slices